conorsheppard/Nodejs_NotificationFeed/README.md

 		{"id": int, "user_id": int, "timestamp": int, "message": String}

 GET /notifications/by_user/<user_id> which returns a JSON list of the last N Notifications in time (priority) order descending

+**Dependencies**

+This application uses the Node.js framework, the Express framework and MongoDB as a Database.

 **GET:** When ran, this application runs on port 3000.
 Go to http://localhost:3000/notifications/by_user/id to view the notifications for a given user (id is a user id).
 The notifications will be displayed in time order descending based on the UNIX timestamp field.